Garricku/Garricku/README.md

 My goals

 Everyone has a dream right?
-I definitly do!
-I want to have the life I never had, enjoying finanial security and able to do all the enjoyable yet educational things.
+I definitely do!
+I want to have the life I never had, enjoying financial security and able to do all the enjoyable yet educational things.
 Like for example traveling the world!
-I want to see and learn all about the world around me and gain a greater undertsand of human history and culture.
+I want to see and learn all about the world around me and gain a greater understand of human history and culture.
 I find it extremely beautiful.
 I dream of creating a legacy and environment where I can truly express myself for who I truly am.
 I look forward to achieving all my dreams!

 My motivations